SandroBarillaPXL/expertlab-sprint2-scraping/README.md

 This repository serves as a PoC of web scraping

 ## :computer: App: Torfs scraper
-This app scrapes the website of Torfs and returns the name and price of the items.
+This app scrapes the website of Torfs with the webscraping tool [Puppeteer](https://pptr.dev/) for items.
 Users can choose which category they want to scrape by filling in the appropriate URL.
 For testing purposes, a development mode is available.
 When enabled, the user can choose how many pages they want to scrape instead of everything.
 This speeds up the process and is useful for testing.
 <br><br>
 The app displays all items in a table containing the names, types, amount of colors, prices and images of all scraped items.